kathegrima/hardware-pm-starter-kit/guides/01-getting-started.md

 Hardware project management is challenging but rewarding.
 The physical constraints, long timelines, and high costs demand discipline, planning, and attention to detail.
 But when you hold the final product in your hands—something tangible you helped create—the satisfaction is unmatched.

 **Remember**:
-- ✅ Hardware is unforgiving—plan carefully, validate thoroughly
+- Hardware is unforgiving—plan carefully, validate thoroughly
-- ✅ Phase-gates exist to catch problems early when they're cheap to fix
+- Phase-gates exist to catch problems early (when they're cheap to fix)
-- ✅ Risk management is critical—identify and retire risks as early as possible
+- Risk management is critical—identify and retire risks as early as possible
-- ✅ Communication and documentation are your friends
+- Communication and documentation are your friends
-- ✅ Build schedule and budget buffers—hardware always takes longer than expected
+- Build schedule and budget buffers—hardware always takes longer than expected

 **You're not alone**: Use this starter kit, learn from the community, and iterate on your processes.
 Every hardware project teaches lessons that make the next one better.